 In order for rubrics to validly assess student work at Southern Cross University, rubrics must be constructively aligned with the learning outcomes and assessment task requirements.
 Constructive alignment is the design of learning, assessment and rubrics around the unit learning outcomes (Biggs & Tang, 2007).
 Well-designed rubrics will provide a clear illustration of student progress towards learning outcomes.

 More about Constructive Alignment

 If the concept of constructive alignment seems unclear, you are encouraged to read the following article, which goes into greater detail: Constructive alignment in course design.

 Figure 2.
 Constructive alignment between learning outcomes, teaching and learning activities, and assessment tasks (adapted from Biggs 1999, p.
 27)

 The following video illustrates how rubrics can be constructively aligned with assessment and learning outcomes, ensuring they are valid and reliable tools for assessing student work.

 Developing a rubric using constructive alignment

-Ideally, the development of an effective rubric starts early in the unit development process - when learning outcomes are being decided (however, this is not always possible).
-It is critical to clearly identify the criteria and standards for the rubric and adapt these to the assessment context (Ragupathi & Lee, 2020).
+Ideally, developing an effective rubric starts early in the unit development process - when learning outcomes are being developed.
+It is essential to clearly identify the criteria and standards for the rubric, and adapt these to the assessment context (Ragupathi & Lee, 2020).
 This rubric development process is illustrated in figure 3 and covered in the following four steps.